MelcherMate/Bioversee_Webapp/README.md

-# Solution to controll any fermenter remote via a webapplication
+# Solution to automatize any industrial equipment via a Web Application

 ## General idea: